- District Of Columbia

 Tradjenta Drug Status

-* Source: Fingertip Formulary, health plan or state listed above, and/or data on file, Boehringer Ingelheim Pharmaceuticals, Inc. as of 12/01/2015.
+*Source: Fingertip Formulary, health plan or state listed above, and/or data on file, Boehringer Ingelheim Pharmaceuticals, Inc. as of June 2017.
 Percentage of covered lives represent a weighted average of both commercial and Part D availability.
 "Patients" consists of Commercially and Medicare Part D insured lives.

 Placement on formulary does not establish clinical comparability of products, including safety and efficacy, and is not a guarantee of full or partial coverage and/or payment.
 Contact health plan, state, or www.medicare.gov for most current information, as it may change without notice.
 This is not intended to be an exhaustive list of all plans in your area.
 Boehringer Ingelheim Pharmaceuticals, Inc. and Lilly USA, LLC do not sponsor or endorse any particular plan, and the company/plan names listed do not imply their endorsement of Boehringer Ingelheim Pharmaceuticals, Inc., Lilly USA, LLC, or the product(s) referenced.
 Boehringer Ingelheim Pharmaceuticals, Inc. either owns or uses the trademark Tradjenta® under license.
 Other referenced trademarks are owned by third parties.